mipayne/JustTheClass/Unit3/index.md

 ## Explain
 - Explain how stacking faults affect mechanical properties

-If you can explain how stacking faults affect mechanical properties in a general sense, then for specific scenarios you can
+If you can explain how stacking faults affect mechanical properties in a general sense, then for specific scenarios you can:

   - Relate deformation features to observed mechanical properties
   - Predict mechanical behavior based on observed deformation features